projectAI21/E-Commerce-Site/README.md

 # E-Commerce-Site
 **Web Application**

-Welcome to our E-Commerce Website project!
+Welcome to My E-Commerce Website project!
 This web application is designed to provide users with a seamless shopping experience while offering robust backend functionalities for efficient management.

 # Features
 **Dynamic User Interface**: Utilizing HTML, CSS, and JavaScript, we've created an intuitive and visually appealing frontend interface for easy navigation and interaction.